Grey Snow Poker review

 The tables have a minimalistic design, very suitable for multi-tabling.
 From settings, players can only choose a 4-color deck.

-Trackers are supported by the room.
+Trackers are not supported by the room at the moment.

 Grey Snow Poker accepts Neteller and Skrill as payment methods and works with the company MuchBetter, popular in Brazil.
 It also supports Neosurf.